Older adults in gaming

 - Produce insights for video game developers to promote inclusive design.

-- Older adults may have a negative perception of video games, which prevents them from playing.
+- Older adults may have negative preconceptions of video games, which prevents them from playing.

 Participants